-So it’s no surprise that over 70% of remote workers say they miss the face-to-face interactions with their team and over a third say they feel lonely.
-If you’re leading a remote team, that’s an issue you should take seriously.
-If your employees are feeling like they’re losing the connection to their coworkers, that impacts their happiness and mental health and your team’s overall productivity.
+So it’s no surprise that over 70% of remote workers say they miss the face-to-face interactions with their team.
+And research from the Smith School of Business at Queen’s University in Ontario, shows companies whose employees feel isolated experience almost 37% higher absenteeism and 16% lower profitability.
+If you’re managing virtual teams, that’s an issue you should take seriously.
+If your teammates are feeling like they’re losing the connection to their coworkers, that impacts their happiness, mental health and productivity.
 There's a reason the most seasoned managers pay so much attention to team morale and culture: no team can perform that doesn't gel.

 But here’s the good news: Teamflow can help you and your coworkers feel like a team again.
-With Teamflow’s virtual office you can combine the perks of remote work with all the benefits of an in-office environment—so you can build relationships and socialize with your team while you’re apart.
+With Teamflow’s virtual office software you can combine the perks of remote work with all the benefits of an in-office environment — so you can build relationships and socialize with your team while you’re apart.